techservicesillinois/elmr/README.md

 1. `conf/mod_jk.conf` for configuring the connection between Apache + Shibboleth and Tomcat.
 1. `conf/workers.properties` for configuring the connection between Apache and Tomcat.

 It is recommended that web application configuration be set in the file `conf/context.xml`.
 However for ad-hoc runs it is fine to use the system properties set in `bin/setenv.sh` to override the values in the configuration file.
+System properties may also be set from the command line and this is a recommendation if running this service in a Docker container.
+System properties override all other settings named in other configuration files.
 Logging is configured in `conf/logging.properties`.

 ### Configuring Tomcat in conf/server.xml